COVID-19 Coronavirus: Legal and Benefits Updates for Vermonters

 Beware!
 Learn how scammers have devised ways to take money from people during this crisis.

-- All local Social Security Administration (SSA) offices are closed to the public for in-person service unless you have an appointment.
+- All local Social Security Administration (SSA) offices have reopened to in-person service as of April 7, 2022.

-- If you do have an in-person appointment, you will have to answer medical screening questions.
+- If you go to a SSA office, you will have to answer medical screening questions.
 You will not be allowed in the office if SSA field office staff decide there is a risk you could spread COVID-19.
+You may need to wait outside due to limited space in the offices.
 If you are sick, call to reschedule your appointment, or ask to meet by phone.

 - See recent Social Security updates on the SSA website at https://www.ssa.gov/coronavirus/.